Ed-von-Schleck/shoco/README.md

 As mentioned, **shoco**’s compression ratio can’t (and doesn’t want to) compete with gzip et al. for strings larger than a few bytes.
 But for very small strings, it will always be better than standard compressors.

 The performance of **shoco** should always be several times faster than about any standard compression tool.
-For testing purposes, there’s a binary (unsurprisingly called `shoco`) included that compresses and decompresses single files.
+For testing purposes, there’s a binary inlcuded (unsurprisingly called `shoco`) that compresses and decompresses single files.
 The following timings were made with this command line tool.
 The data is `/usr/share/dict/words` (size: 4,953,680), compressing it as a whole (not a strong point of **shoco**):

 compressor | compression time | decompression time | compressed size
 -----------|------------------|--------------------|----------------